-This isn’t to be confused with the other popular investing term ‘bag holder‘.
-This term refers to an investor holding a position in a stock that has since decreased in price.
-I can see why this would be confusing, but it is all within the context of how the phrase is used.
+This isn’t to be confused with the other popular investing term, ‘bag holder. ‘ This term refers to an investor holding a position in a stock that has since decreased in price.
+I can see why this would be unclear, but it is all within the context of how the phrase is used.

-As an investor, you want to be investing in multibagger stocks and not become a bag holder of a stock.
+As an investor, you want to invest in multi-bagger stocks and not become a bag holder of stock.

 Where did the term multibagger come from?
-It was first coined by famous investor Peter Lynch in his book One Up on Wall Street.
+Famous investor Peter Lynch coined it in his One Up on Wall Street book.

 How Do You Find Multibagger Stocks?

 The most important element with multibagger stocks is time.
-Yes, for the most part owning multibagger stocks is a long-term investing strategy.
+Yes, owning multibagger stocks is a long-term investing strategy for the most part.
 Of course, you can always hit a short-term double on a stock price, but usually, that includes more luck than anything.
 Here are some things to look for in potential multibagger stocks.